djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 ### [Moneyball promotes low payrolls in baseball, thus ruining the game.](#table-of-contents) {#moneyball-promotes-low-payrolls}

+Oakland won 103 games in 2002 with the third-lowest payroll in baseball.
+Sports economists have argued that *Moneyball* became a cultural reference point in arguments about spending restraint <a id="ref11-back" href="#ref11">[11]</a>.
+The critique is that the story made low payrolls look like the intelligent default rather than a limitation.

-The lesson of Moneyball is not "cheap is good."
+However, the actual lesson of Moneyball for the league was not "cheap is good."
 In fact, the most successful application of Moneyball principles came from the Boston Red Sox, who were anything but frugal.

 After the 2002 season, Red Sox ownership (led by John W. Henry) tried to hire Billy Beane as a GM with a five-year, $12.5M contract that would have made him the highest paid GM in baseball history.
 The offer was a testament to how highly Henry and then-CEO Larry Lucchino regarded Beane's analytical approach.